Ways to Retain Your Great Employees

 Employee retention matters.
 Failing to retain a key employee is costly to the bottom line and creates organizational issues such as insecure coworkers.

 Various estimates suggest that losing a middle manager costs an organization up to 100 percent of his salary.
 The loss of a senior executive is even more costly.
+This is not only because of the lost revenues, but also due to the fact that hiring and training a replacement is also a costly pursuit.

 Exit interviews do provide one answer because departing employees can provide you with valuable information you can use to retain the remaining staff.
 Heed their results because you'll never have a more significant source of data about the health of your organization.